 - The ACID works only for managed or internal tables.

 - DROP clause will delete only metadata for external tables.
 However, it deletes underlying data also for internal tables.

 - Query results caching is possible only for managed tables.

 - RELY constraint is allowed on external tables only.

 - Some features of materialized views work only for managed tables.

 In this tutorial, we saw when and how to use external tables in Hive.
 The highlights of this tutorial are to create a background on the tables other than managed and analyzing data outside the Hive.

 This is a guide to External Table in Hive.
-Here we discuss the introduction When to use External Tables in the Hive and the Features along with Queries.
-You can also go through our other related articles to learn more–
+Here we discuss introducing External Tables in the Hive and the Features, and Queries.
+You can also go through our other related articles to learn more –